ilex-paraguariensis/yerbamate/README.md

 # Maté 🧉

 ## What is Mate?
-It is a tool for building research projects in the field of deep learning with pytorch.
+It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/).
 It makes development fast, easy, and the results replicable.
 You can focus more on the model, and less on boilerplate code.

 ## Installation